orcakataanonimyzer/3826f340-df02-11e9-ab02-460548fbf2a5/README.md

 Welcome to the Word Search Kata README.

-Below please find instructions to run all application tests from the terminal(Mac) or Bash(Windows) using Maven.
+This README contains instructions to run all application tests from the terminal(Mac) or Bash(Windows) using Maven.

-To follow these steps you will need:
+To take these steps you will need:
-- Git
 - Java 1.7+
 - Maven